sosucat/sosucat.github.io/value.markdown

         <li>
           <strong>Exploratory thinking and flexibility in design</strong>
           <ul>
-            <li>For example, reconsider interaction from the idea of "zone flexibilization."</li>
             <li>Don’t be afraid to redesign from scratch to achieve surprising results.</li>
           </ul>
         </li>